idci-unibe-ch/docs-eduid/README.md

-# UniBE SWITCH edu-ID project documentation
+# UniBE SWITCH edu-ID project documentation - TRIGGER TEST

 In this repository the offical technical user documentation for the SWITCH edu-ID is managed.